yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 Occlusion culling is a feature that disables rendering of objects when they are not currently seen by the camera because they are offscreen or obscured (occluded) by other objects.

 In `SUPER MARIO ODYSSEY`, the game first renders simple boundary boxes that cover all objects that will be rendered on the screen.
-Then it queries the number of pixels rendered to each box, and only renders the real objects whose corresponding boxes had any pixels rendered.
+It then queries the number of pixels rendered to each box, and only renders the real objects whose corresponding boxes had any pixels rendered.

 Similarly, `Splatoon` games use pixel counts to check whose ink a given character is touching.
 The game tests for both ally ink and enemy ink and if both tests fail, then the character is not standing in any ink.